 To raise awareness about the region’s dairy farms and their importance to the region, American Farmland Trust joined with faculty from the Agriculture, Food and Environment Program at Tufts University’s Friedman School of Nutrition Science and Policy to undertake a New England Milkshed Assessment.
 Our goals for the assessment: To help consumers understand where their milk comes from and how they can support our region’s dairy farms; and to identify market opportunities and policy changes that can improve profitability and increase consumption of New England dairy products.

 The Milkshed Slideshow presents a wealth of information about the region’s dairy sector—from production to processing to consumption—and includes recommendations for both policymakers and consumers.
-The Milkshed Slideshow— Short Version is a condensed version of our findings designed especially for consumers.
 A suite of policy memos—six state-specific memos and a longer regional memo—provide additional information about each state’s dairy sector and recommendations for federal and state policymakers.
 Finally, a Market Recommedations Summary offers findings from our regional market assessment and interviews with key informants around the region.